 Two Collins NAV-4500 Navigation Receivers provide integration of all ground-based navigation functions.
 Dual VOR, Localizer, Glideslope, and Marker Beacon receivers are standard.
-A single ADF receiver may be ordered.
+A single ADF receiver may be ordered as an option.
 Navigation information is displayed on both PFDs and the MFD.
 Tuning and management is accomplished through the RTUs or the FMS keyboard.